rspamd/rspamd.com/doc/modules/neural.md

 ### Settings usage

 Rspamd also automatically uses settings id to select different networks for different sets of [user settings](../configuration/settings.html).
 This is identified by settings id that is appended to neural network name.
 This feature can be useful, for example, when you want to split neural networks for inbound and outbound users identified by settings.

+One can set which rules in neural.conf are applied to different settings-id's by either setting allowed_settings = "all"; in the rules section or allowed_settings = [ "settings-id1" "settings-id2" ];

 ### Multiple networks